PWMU/pwmu.github.io/index.md

 - works to extend the kingdom of God in this and other lands

 - assists an indigenous person from Australia or overseas by providing a bursary to defray costs of training for Gospel work within their own country

+To have a Council member come to your church to speak about the work of PWMU, please contact the office.